gocardless/gocardless-pro-android-sdk/sdk/README.md

 }
 ```

-A response can either be a `ApiSuccess` or `ApiError`
+The response can be of two types: `ApiSuccess` or `ApiError`.

-- `ApiSuccess.value` contains the actual result from the operation
+- `ApiSuccess.value` Contains the result of the operation.
-- `ApiError.error` contains the actual error from the operation
+- `ApiError.error` Contains details of the encountered error.

 ```kotlin
 when(response) {